oceanprotocol-archive/OEPs/9/README.md

 The above diagram shows the high level interactions between the components involved:

-* A CONSUMER, using a Marketplace frontend application find an Asset and click on “buy button”
+* A CONSUMER, using a Marketplace frontend application find an Asset and click on "buy button"
-* The MARKETPLACE using his local AGENT register the Contract in the Decentralized VM ([CON.001](#CON.001)).
-In this process the Marketplace could provide the public keys of all or some of the parties involved (Marketplace, Consumer, Provider, Publisher)
+* The MARKETPLACE using his local AGENT or the CONSUMER, register the Contract in the KEEPER::DEC-VM ([CON.001](#CON.001)).
+In this process the Marketplace could provide the public keys of some of the parties involved (Marketplace, Consumer, Provider, Publisher)
+  - In scenarios where the conditions are agreed by the Consumer, won't be necessary to request the approval/sign of the Publisher and Provider.
+It would reduce the time for contract setup, allowing quick consumption from the Consumer side
   - For example optionally, because the Asset was registered through the Marketplace, the Marketplace send a notification to the Publisher requesting his/her signature on the contract.
 If the user is a registered user in the Marketplace, this notification can be sent by email, sms or pidgeon, doesn’t matter.
 * The PUBLISHER receives the sign notification and provides his/her signature through the Marketplace frontend application
 * The MARKETPLACE using the AGENT provide the PUBLISHER signature and store on-chain ([CON.003](#CON.003))
-* The PROVIDER AGENT is subscribed to the Decentralized VM transaction log.
+* The PROVIDER AGENT is subscribed to the KEEPER::DEC-VM transaction log.
 So the Provider is aware of any change in any Contract related to him.
 * When the Contract has been signed by all the parties, the PROVIDER AGENT send an Authorization Consumption request ([CON.004](#CON.004)).
 The PROVIDER gives the information necessary to consume the ASSET (it includes where is the asset and how to get access).
 This information is encrypted using asymmetric cryptography.
 So only the CONSUMER using his/her private key should be able to get decrypt this data.
 This is stored on-chain.
 * The MARKETPLACE AGENT, subscribed to the transaction log, after to get notice the contract has been signed and access granted, notify the CONSUMER saying the ASSET is ready to be consumed.
 * The CONSUMER request access to download the asset [CON.005](#CON.005) using the information provided on-chain by the PROVIDER.